Welcome friends to Cruelty Free Eating: All are welcome here!

 I would like to say that I am not eating a cruelty free diet for my health or to live longer.
 I am going to get sick and die no matter what I eat.
 I was 100% healthy when I changed how I ate and ultimately how I live.

-The ultimate enlightenment is indiscriminate kindness, 100% nondiscrimination, and these things will lead to peace on earth.
+The ultimate enlightenment is constant kindness combined with 100% nondiscrimination as these will lead to peace on earth.

 I am a kindness activist seeking the ultimate enlightenment.